How to Use the Academic Resource Center

 Test & Accommodations Forms

-Instead of starting from scratch, use a template from the BJU Template Gallery designed especially for the BJU Faculty.
-Note: For best results use Chrome, Firefox, or Edge to download these files.
-Mac users: press Option Click.
+Instead of starting from scratch, use a template.
+Note: For best results use the Edge browser to download these files.

 Course Syllabus Templates

 These customized templates will provide an efficient and attractive layout for your course syllabus.
-NOTE: Templates are updated after the Calendar of Events has been finalized.
+NOTE: Templates are updated after the Academic Calendar has been finalized.
 For best results use Chrome, Firefox, or Edge to download these files.

 - First Semester MWF Classes Template